Fire as a Service: Augmenting Robot Simulators with Thermally and Visually Accurate Fire Dynamics: DEMONSTRATION AND EXPERIMENTS

 \section{DEMONSTRATION AND EXPERIMENTS}

 We demonstrate FaaS integration into multiple robot simulators and conduct experiments to show thermally-aware path planning, learning thermal hazard avoidance, and high-frequency thermally reactive control, which are not possible with existing robot and fire simulators.
+All results presented in this paper were generated on a workstation equipped with an Intel i9-13900K CPU, 128 GB of RAM, and an NVIDIA RTX 4090 GPU.